Yandex Cloud

 Applying security groups with rulesApplying security groups with rules

-Depending on the rules the security groups contain, these groups must be assigned to a cluster or node group:
+Depending on the rules the security groups contain, these groups must be associated with a cluster or node group:

-Security group Object to assign the group to
+Security group Object to associate the group with

 Group allowing traffic for a cluster and node groups Cluster and node group